RafaelSanM/portfolio_project_2/README.md

   2. Develop an easy to navigate quiz and game for its users to play. <br>
   3. Develop a quiz that is both attractive and challenging for the user. <br>
 - As a first visitor, I'd like to: <br>
-  1. Be able to understand the main purpose of the game.
+  1. Be able to understand the main purpose of the game. <br>
-  2. Be able to easily navigate throughout the game and choose a quiz to play.
+  2. Be able to easily navigate throughout the game and choose a quiz to play. <br>
   3. Be able to see my results after playing the game. <br>
 - As a returning visitor, I want to:
-  1. Be able to find new quizzes when they are available.
+  1. Be able to find new quizzes when they are available. <br>
-  2. Be able to check the Scores page.
+  2. Be able to check the Scores page. <br>
   3. Be able to challenge myself and improve on my scores.

   <h2>Design</h2>